magenta-cuda/alt-w3tc-minify/README.md

 ![Screenshot](https://raw.githubusercontent.com/magenta-cuda/alt-w3tc-minify/master/assets/plugin_entry_screenshot.png)

-This plugin in "auto minify" mode assumes that only the WordPress API, i.e., only the following functions are used to inject scripts into the HTML document.
+This plugin in "auto minify" mode assumes that only the WordPress API, i.e., only the following functions are used to embed scripts into the HTML document.

     wp_enqueue_script()
     wp_add_inline_script()